hmuki/snippetbox/README.md

 ### Snippetbox
-A web application which lets people paste and share snippets of text — a bit like GitHub Gists
+A Golang web application which lets people paste and share snippets of text